sasiprethamm/CCN_Team5_BOB/README.md

 # ITCS 6166: Computer Comm & Networks - Project
-### Group Number: 3
+### Group Number: 5

 #### Group Members:
-- Jared Tamulynas
+- Madhavi Badugu
-- Akhil Pravardhan Manneni
+- Nikitha Basavanna
-- Rakesh Anumula
+- Sasi Pretham Nakka
-- Sai Rohit Madapathi
+- Manas Penmetsa

 ## Project Overview
 This project aims to investigate the role of AI, specifically generative AI and reinforcement learning, in enhancing networking performance.
 The focus is on using minimal network bandwidth for high-quality video streaming services.
 Please see section 3 for execution instructions for running our applications.